imagej/imagej.github.io/pages/How_to_write_your_own_viewer_for_TrackMate.md

   - The spots are filtered reversibly.
 This is sent everytime you change anything on the spot filtering panel (a new filter, a threshold value, etc..).
   - The tracking step is done.
 That just follows the tracking step in the GUI.
   - The tracks are filtered.
 Like for the spots.
   - The model is *modified*.
 By modification, we mean an incremental, manual modification of the model.
 The user might have deleted a spot, or moved it in space, or changed its size, or add an edge between two spots, etc...
-In that case, the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/ModelChangeEvent.java' label='ModelChangeEvent' %} instance can be interrogated to know what was changed, deleted, added, etc...
+In that case, the {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/ModelChangeEvent.java ' label='ModelChangeEvent ' %} instance can be interrogated to know what was changed, deleted, added, etc...

 ### Listening to selection changes.

-The TrackMate GUI shares a common instance of {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/SelectionModel.java' label='SelectionModel' %} that stores the selection the user made.
+The TrackMate GUI shares a common instance of {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/SelectionModel.java ' label='SelectionModel ' %} that stores the selection the user made.
 This is convenient when exploring the tracking results.

-Your view can be kept in sync with the selection changes by implementing the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/SelectionChangeListener.java' label='SelectionChangeListener' %} interface.
+Your view can be kept in sync with the selection changes by implementing the {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/SelectionChangeListener.java ' label='SelectionChangeListener ' %} interface.
 It adds a single method:

 ``` java
 public void selectionChanged(SelectionChangeEvent event);